ibmresilient/resilient-community-apps/fn_bmc_helix/data/pb_bmc_helix_create_incident.md

 `incident`

 ### Description
-Create a BMC Helix incident from a SOAR incident.
+Create a BMC Helix incident from a SOAR case.

 ---